Does my baby have colic or a cow’s milk allergy?

 Cow’s milk allergy

-Cow’s milk allergy is caused by your baby’s immune system reacting to the proteins found in cow’s milk.
-Breast milk and formula may both contain cow's milk proteins (if the breastfeeding parent drinks cow's milk).
-Formula is often treated to make the cow’s milk proteins within more digestible for babies, but if your baby has a cow’s milk allergy, your healthcare provider will advise on a prescription formula.
-Symptoms of cow’s milk allergy include bloating, tummy pain, gas, diarrhoea, vomiting, skin rash, wheezing or coughing.
-As you can see, these symptoms could cause your baby to react similarly as they would with colic; discomfort, crying, restlessness, and tensing their tummy.
+As you can see, some symptoms are quite similar to colic: discomfort, crying, restlessness, and tensing their tummy.
 But, if your little one is experiencing the other symptoms above, such as vomiting, diarrhoea or skin problems, it might be an indication of a cow’s milk allergy.
 Your healthcare provider will be able to guide you on diagnosis and treatment.

 Treating cow’s milk allergy

 If your baby has a cow’s milk protein allergy, the management of the allergy will vary depending on whether your baby had an immediate allergic reaction (symptoms start within minutes and up to two hours after eating the allergen) or a delayed allergic reaction (symptoms start two hours up to 24 hours after eating the allergen), and whether they are breastfed, or formula fed.
-No matter if your baby is formula fed or breastfed, if they have an immediate allergic reaction to cow’s milk, stop giving them the milk straight away and reach out to your healthcare provider for next steps.

-If your baby has a delayed allergic reaction and is formula fed, they will be given a prescription formula by their healthcare provider; this prescription milk is specially formulated and is the only formula recommended for the treatment of cow’s milk protein allergy in infants aged under 12 months.
-Oat milk, goat’s milk or soya milk are not recommended as a replacement for this age group.
-The first line prescription milk is called ‘extensively hydrolysed formula’.
+The first-line prescription milk is called ‘extensively hydrolysed formula’.
 The proteins in milk that cause the problems for your baby are broken down into small particles in this prescription milk, so they won’t cause an allergic response and can be better handled by your baby’s gut.
-In highly rare cases, some babies will need milk with its proteins broken down even smaller, into amino acids.
+In rare cases, some babies will need milk with its proteins broken down even smaller, into amino acids.
 Both milks need to be prescribed with the guidance of your baby’s healthcare provider.

 Next, I’ll speak briefly about lactose intolerance so we can see how it differs from a cow’s milk allergy.
 It’s understandable why people confuse the two, as cow’s milk causes uncomfortable symptoms for both.
 But, with a lactose intolerance, goat and sheep milk also cause issues.